Loading...

 TECNIS® Symfony Toric IOL

-By far the best and latest toric intraocular lens, providing superior stability in the correction of astigmatism and advanced optics.
+TECNIS® Symfony Toric IOL is one of the best toric intraocular lenses available, providing superior stability in correcting astigmatism and delivering advanced optical performance.

 Alcon AcrySof® Toric Multifocal IOL